Changing the legal status of a road Road stopping

 Only the immediate adjoining landowners can apply to stop a road.
 You are likely to have your application declined unless you can obtain the prior written consent of all other adjoining landowners (and service/utility authorities if any of their utilities are affected).

 Only those properties immediately next to the road to be stopped are adjoining owners.
-The next door neighbour who is one or more properties removed is not considered an adjoining owner.
+A next door neighbour who is one or more properties removed is not considered an adjoining owner.

 Application process for road stopping